core-laboratories/payto/docs/scheme.md

 ### Transaction split

 The split field specifies the split of the transaction.
-The split is optional field.
-The value is amount to be deducted followed by `@` and second address in the network to deposit that amount.
+The split is an optional field.
+The value is the amount to be deducted followed by `@` and the second address in the network to deposit that amount.
 If the split is prefixed with `p:` it indicates that the value is in percentage.
 Value cannot be higher than the amount and both should be defined.
-In case of percentage maximum value is 100.
+In case of percentage, the maximum value is 100.
 If split is correctly defined, two transactions will be streamed.

 Supported payment types: